 What is the nutritional quality of foods and non-alcoholic beverages provided in different settings (e.g. schools, hospitals, workplaces)?
 The focus is on foods in schools, but the framework can also be applied to foods provided or sold in other publicly funded institutions.

-Data collection and evaluation within this INFORMAS monitoring framework will consist of two components:
+Data collection and evaluation within this INFORMAS monitoring framework consists of two components:

-- In component I, information on existing food or nutrition policies and/or programmes within settings would be compiled.
+- In component I, information on existing food or nutrition policies and/or programmes within settings is compiled.

 - In component II, the quality of foods provided or sold in public sector settings is evaluated relative to existing national or sub-national nutrition standards or voluntary guidelines.

 Email: Erica Reeve